Bill Burnett (writer): Career

 Burnett followed Fred Seibert to Hollywood to become VP Creative Director of Hanna-Barbera Cartoons, the venerable Hollywood studio.
 There he created campaigns in support of such breakthrough TV animation hits as Dexter's Lab, Powerpuff Girls and Courage the Cowardly Dog.
 He wrote the theme song and three special songs for Cave Kids, the series created for Flintstones kids Pebbles and Bamm-Bamm.
 He went on to become Head Writer/Story Editor for Cartoon Network's Cow and Chicken.
 He wrote stories and songs for the show, notably the musical two-part episode "The Ugliest Weenie", and has the dubious distinction of writing the only Cow and Chicken episode to be banned from regular network play, "Buffalo Gals".

 Following Seibert to Nickelodeon, Burnett became a Creative Producer on the new anthology series Oh Yeah!
 Cartoons.
 He wrote the show's theme song and wrote and produced, over ten animated shorts.
 Most notably, he and veteran animator Larry Huber co-created ChalkZone in 2002, based on Burnett's idea about an alternative world behind the chalk board.
 The show's premiere received the highest ratings for a new show premiere in the network's history at the time, and continued for five years with high ratings and a passionate following.
 Other shows Burnett created or co-created for Oh Yeah included "Hobart" and "Jelly's Day" (with Greg Emison), "Tutu the Superina" (with prima ballerina Sally Rousse), "What Is Funny?" (with Vince Waller) and "The Feelers".
 Burnett wrote all of the stories and musical numbers and provided singing and acting voices on many episodes.
 During this time, he also wrote the script, music and lyrics for The Electric Piper, a feature-length animated reimagining of the classic Pied Piper tale commissioned by Nickelodeon.

 In 2005, Burnett returned to Nickelodeon for the Oh Yeah! spinoff Random!
 Cartoons working with the Oh Yeah! team creating the short "Dr. Froyd's Funny Farm" with Jaime Diaz.
 He composed the scores for two other shorts: "Hornswiggle" (created by Jerry Beck) and the non-Random!
 Cartoons short "Gaucho Pampa" (also created by Diaz and produced by Huber).

 Since leaving Nickelodeon, Burnett has written for the PBS/Universal production Curious George (for which he received an Emmy citation), Danger Rangers, Guardians of the Power Masks, Woody Woodpecker, Casper, and a web series featuring singing dolls.

-Burnett is currently working on new animated shows that he is pitching to new content providers including Netflix, Bardel Entertainment and Russell Hicks' Curiosity Ink.
-He is also writing Broadway-friendly musicals, songs, and books for all ages.